Pulikla Tribe of Yurok People: Cultural life

-Resighini Rancheria tribal members participate in traditional dances, such as the Brush Dance, as well as the Jump Dance and White Deer Skin Dance.
+Pulikla tribal members participate in traditional dances, such as the Brush Dance, as well as the Jump Dance and White Deer Skin Dance.

 The Brush Dance is a ceremony held to heal a sick child or to pray for a long, healthy life for the child.
 Families come together around a dance pit, beginning on a Wednesday, where the medicine doctor, the child, and the child's family begin.
 Actual dancing begins on Thursday evening with two dances.
 Both men and women dance.

 The Jump Dance, revived in 1984, lasts for 10 days.
 The dance is held to prevent sickness, to bring happiness, and to restore balance in the universe.
 The dancers wear elaborate outfits, including headdresses with 70 redheaded woodpecker scalps.
 In addition to the headdress, the dancers also wear dentalia shell necklaces and a deerskin skirt, and they carry a Jump Dance basket in the right hand.

 The White Deerskin Dance is generally held around the same time as the Jump Dance.
 Canoes are used to transport dancers.
 It seems dancers carry poles with deer heads draped by deerskins.
 This dance provides protection to the people.
 This dance was also recently revived.

 Tribal members also engage in traditional storytelling and traditions of gathering seaweed, mussels, and other marine resources for basket making and subsistence fishing for salmon, trout, eel, and other species.

 Fishing controversy

 Fishing conflicts have arisen with the Yurok Tribe of the Yurok Reservation, the largest in California with 6,311 members, because the partition and release of rights signed by the Hoopa-Yurok Settlement Act divided lands into the Yurok and the Hoopa reservations.
-The Resighini Rancheria was offered the option of joining the Yurok Tribe to have access to Yurok lands and fishing.
+The Pulikla Tribe was offered the option of joining the Yurok Tribe to have access to Yurok lands and fishing.
 Instead, the tribal members opted for a payout of $15,000 per person.
-The Yurok Tribe argues that the Resighini gave up their fishing rights when they made this agreement.
-The Resighini members argue that they retained their fishing rights and that the Yurok Tribe are unjustly interfering with their land and water use.
-The Yurok Tribe further argue that they are in the midst of a massive conservation effort, and the Resighini are interfering in their attempts to save the fish in the Klamath River.
+The Yurok Tribe argues that the Pulikla gave up their fishing rights when they made this agreement.
+The Pulikla members argue that they retained their fishing rights and that the Yurok Tribe are unjustly interfering with their land and water use.
+The Yurok Tribe further argue that they are in the midst of a massive conservation effort, and the Pulikla are interfering in their attempts to save the fish in the Klamath River.